dridiTasnim/Amazon-Review-Sentiment-Analysis/README.md

 ## Project Highlights 🌟

-- **Data Exploration and Preprocessing:** We conducted extensive data exploration and preprocessing on a 120,000-review subset of the dataset.
+- **Data Exploration and Preprocessing:** I conducted extensive data exploration and preprocessing on a 120,000-review subset of the dataset.
 This meticulous process ensures high data quality and paves the way for accurate sentiment analysis. 🧐🧹

-- **Advanced NLP Techniques:** To achieve impressive accuracy in sentiment analysis, we harnessed the power of advanced NLP techniques.
-Our secret weapon?
+- **Advanced NLP Techniques:** To achieve impressive accuracy in sentiment analysis, I harnessed the power of advanced NLP techniques.
+My secret weapon?
 A fine-tuned Bert model in conjunction with TensorFlow. 🚀📊